Wild Koala Day – May 3!

 Climate change & deforestation

 Koalas are one of the 10 species worldwide most at risk from climate change.
-This is due to a ‘perfect storm’ of effects: increasing aridity, increasing frequency of wildfire, increasing length & severity of droughts and heatwaves – all leading to stress and increasing disease.
-Add to this the scientifically-recorded damaging effect of increased carbon dioxide on eucalyptus leaves (leads to higher toxins and lower nutritional compounds) and the koala is running out of time.
-Only by increasing koala habitat – examples include the Great Koala National Park and Great Forest National Park proposals – will improve their chances.
+We saw what can happen to koalas in the 2019/2020 Black Summer.
+Climate heating will lead to more catastrophic summers, more flooded springs, more dry winters.
+The climate crisis affects koalas on every level: increasing aridity, increasing frequency of wildfire, increasing length & severity of droughts and heatwaves – all leading to stress and increasing disease.
+Add to this the damaging effect of increased carbon dioxide on eucalyptus leaves (leads to higher toxins and lower nutritional compounds) and the koala is running out of time.
+Only by increasing koala habitat – examples include the Great Koala National Park and Great Forest National Park proposals – will we improve their chances.

 Meanwhile, Australia is removing koala habitat at a catastrophic rate.
 Queensland is one of the world’s worst places for deforestation, up there with Brazil.
 Deforestation also continues at an alarming pace in NSW and Victoria.
 There is just no need for this.
 Tourism (which requires koalas) is already a much more profitable industry than agriculture, contributing twice as much revenue as agriculture and twice as many jobs.

 Some of the people involved in this group are volunteer wildlife rescuers.
-They are the people on call all day, everyday to rescue the koalas that survive incidents with cars and dogs, and then attempt to treat and rehabilitate them and return them to their homes.
+They are the people, on call, every day to rescue the koalas that survive incidents with cars and dogs, and then attempt to treat and rehabilitate them and return them to their homes.

-People hold the key to the survival of koalas.
-We can live together.
-Drive carefully, especially at night, dusk & dawn; restrain your dog; plant koala trees and preserve existing forest; support developments and councils that plan for a healthy environment that includes wildlife and get involved with Wild Koala Day!.
+People and koalas can live together.
+Drive carefully, especially at night, dusk & dawn; restrain your dog; plant koala trees and preserve existing forest; let politicians and corporations know that protecting koalas is important, and get involved with Wild Koala Day!